erkandem/ogame-raid-radar/README.md

 |[alaingilbert/pyogame](https://github.com/alaingilbert/pyogame) | python3, focus on API interaction in-game usage is sanctioned. code parts and ideas of his work are used here |
 |[esp1337/ogame-testing](https://github.com/esp1337/ogame-testing) | python2, undocumented|

-## General Design decisions made
-most of the objects available in the game are generic.
-Also, different servers (separated games) run with different configuration values such as the game speed.

-As such the code is focused on generating stubs to get features like code auto completion and render the final objects during instantiation by passing the final configuration details.

 ## stellar objects